-If not, you can use Google’s Search Console, then that should identify any schema errors and allow you to complete them or fix them.
+If not, you can use Google’s Search Console, then which should identify any schema errors and allow you to complete or fix them.

 If you need any help with your SEO or content strategy, please get in touch and we’ll see how we can help.
 You can connect with us across many social media platforms.
 We’d love to hear from you.